 Renting or Leasing a University-Owned Vehicle

-When renting a vehicle, the traveler or departmental representative:
+When renting or leasing a vehicle, the traveler or departmental representative:

-- Determines the trip is related to University business and has departmental approval.
+- Determines whether the trip is related to University business and has departmental approval.

 - Contacts appropriate campus office (see Contacts section in the policy).

-When fueling a vehicle with the fuel credit card, the driver must select a self-service pump and the lowest octane fuel recommended by the manufacturer.
+When fueling a vehicle with the fuel credit card, the driver selects a self-service pump and the lowest octane fuel recommended by the manufacturer.

 Mobile Device Use

-Drivers are strongly encouraged to refrain from use of mobile devices in a rental or leased vehicle, as outlined in Administrative Policy: Using Vehicles for University Business.
+Drivers are prohibited from handheld use of mobile devices in a rental or leased vehicle, as outlined in Administrative Policy: Using Vehicles for University Business.